lexibank/tlopo/out/vol3/chapter7.md

 7.6.1.5 Phaleria spp.
 (Thymelaeaceae)

 [Peekel](../references.md#source-Peekel1984) ([1984](../references.md#source-Peekel1984): 393) describes Phaleria coccinea as a climbing shrub, 2-4m high, with white flowers and red berries.
-No term is reconstructable earlier than PEOc &ast;sinu, glossed 'shore tree with scented white flowers' by [Geraghty](../references.md#source-Geraghty1983) ([1983](../references.md#source-Geraghty1983)).
+No term is reconstructable earlier than PEOc _&ast;sinu_, glossed 'shore tree with scented white flowers' by [Geraghty](../references.md#source-Geraghty1983) ([1983](../references.md#source-Geraghty1983)).
 The Bauan gloss points to a taxon of shrubs whose sap causes irritation, including species of Phaleria, an inference supported by the Tongan and Samoan glosses.

-If the NW Solomonic items under 'cf. also', all glossed Cominsia gigantea (Marantaceae) (a leafy shrub), are cognate, then POc &ast;jinu is reconstructable but with uncertain denotation.
+If the NW Solomonic items under 'cf. also', all glossed Cominsia gigantea (Marantaceae) (a leafy shrub), are cognate, then POc _&ast;jinu_ is reconstructable but with uncertain denotation.

 <table>
 <tr>